tundruh/star-citizen/README.md

-# Squadron 65 - Binds for 65% M&amp;K
+# CFG and Binds for 65% Keebs
+This is my personal CFG/binds for using a 65% keyboard.